hydride0/gesualdo/README.md

 # Gesualdo
 ##### A simple irc bot which detects youtube links and prints relative video title

-- Supports utf-8 titles, so jappofags are happy
+- Supports utf-8 titles, so japanfags are happy
 - Prints colored titles
-- Says hi like a renaissance gentleman
+- Says 'hi' like a renaissance gentleman

-It needs nokogiri and cinch:
+It requires nokogiri and cinch:

 - gem install nokogiri
 - gem install cinch